jasmin-lang/jasmin/compiler/pipeline-examples/README.md

   Here, 'out' and 'in' are pointers, and 'inlen' an input dependency for the cost.
-  When running the analyser first without parameters, it will print (at the beginning of the analyses) the function signature after most compilation pass, where input variables have been replaced by registers.
+  When running the analyzer first without parameters, it will print (at the beginning of the analyses) the function signature after most compilation pass, where input variables have been replaced by registers.
 Here, we get: